laurilopes/api_docs/v1/documentation/requests.md

 ### Endpoint

-The `endpoint` -- the path to which the HTTP request is made, not including the protocol or domain -- is included as a parameter because, once the request signature is generated including this value, it ensures that the request was sent to the intended enpoint.
+The `endpoint` -- the path to which the HTTP request is made -- ensures that the request was sent to the intended enpoint since the request signature is generated with this value and checked against the actual request path.
 This mitigates against "man in the middle" attacks.

 Example: